 - Gallivan Blvd & Adams St

 Making sure to yield when you need to and being aware of the intentions of other drivers will decrease the chances of having a car accident when reaching these intersections or intersections in general.

 Some of the most common types of car accident cases we handle include:

 Types of Car Accident Cases We Handle

-Our car accident lawyers will investigate your case and help you understand your options for recovery.
+Our Boston car accident lawyers will investigate your case and help you understand your options for recovery.
 One study by INRIX even named Boston one of the worst cities in the world for car accidents.

 Pursuing a Claim after a Car Accident

 Additional compensation for pain and suffering and out-of-pocket expenses can only be recovered in Massachusetts if the accident and injury meet certain benchmarks.

 If injuries sustained in a collision result in the victim’s death, surviving family members can seek compensation through a wrongful death claim.
-These can be handled by our accident lawyers in Boston.
+These can be handled by our auto accident attorneys in Boston.